 Exhibit 1 lists the required application forms, which vary by support mechanism.
 These forms and associated instructions are available electronically on the NIH home page (http://grants.nih.gov/grants/forms.htm).
 Questions about application forms and instructions may be directed to DEOIR, OER, NIH by telephone at 301-435-0714 or by e-mail at GrantsInfo@nih.gov (see Part III).
 Certain forms (rather than a complete application kit) are available electronically on the NIH home page (http://grants.nih.gov/grants/forms.htm).

 All competing applications, whether solicited or unsolicited, are required to be sent or delivered via the USPS or a courier delivery service, in the number of copies specified in the application instructions or solicitation, to the central NIH receipt point:

 Bethesda, MD 20817 (zip code for applications sent using a courier service)

-Preaddressed mailing labels are included with the
+Preaddressed mailing labels are included with the application forms.

 CSR will not accept applications delivered by individuals.